ysyk2021/the-path-to-mastery-taking-risks-learning-from-mistakes-and-embracing-failure/src/chapter-6-1.md

 -------------------------------------------

 By embracing failure on the path to mastery, we unlock its transformative potential.
 We learn to see failure as a valuable teacher that guides us towards greatness.
 Remember, failure is not an indicator of our worth or potential; it is simply a necessary and inevitable part of the journey.
 Embrace failure, extract its lessons, and allow it to propel you forward on the path to mastery.
-> "Embracing failure is not an endpoint; it is a catalyst for growth, learning, and ultimate mastery.
-Let each failure be a stepping stone towards your greatest achievements."